Mlaiel/iacherie/services/README.en.md

 ## Overview

-The Ainflue platform Services module implements a world-class enterprise microservices architecture with 3-tier separation for optimal scalability, security, and performance.
+The IA Chérie platform Services module implements a world-class enterprise microservices architecture with 3-tier separation for optimal scalability, security, and performance.

 ## 🏗️ 3-Tier Architecture